ChetankumarL/AppiumAutomationAndroid/README.md

-# AppiumAutomationAndroid
+# Appium Automation Android
-Appium is an open source, cross-platform test automation tool for native, hybrid and mobile web and desktop apps.
-We support simulators (iOS), emulators (Android), and real devices (iOS, Android, Windows, Mac).
+Appium Android Driver is a test automation tool for Android devices.
+Appium Android Driver automates native, hybrid and mobile web apps, tested on simulators, emulators and real devices.
+Appium Android Driver is part of the Appium mobile test automation tool.
+# Why Appium?